lemonadejs/data-grid/README.md

 ## License

-DataGridLM is released under the MIT.
+The LemonadeJS data grid is released under the MIT.

 ## Other Tools